 SNAPCHAT LENS

-In June 2020, Gucci launched an augmented reality (AR) shoe try-on ens on the Snapchat platform.
-Featuring four pairs of sneakers, users can virtually try on the shoes using the lens and buy them from the Gucci store on Snapchat by clicking a Shop Now button.
+In June 2020, Gucci launched an augmented reality (AR) shoe try-on lens on the Snapchat platform.
+Featuring four pairs of sneakers, users can virtually try on the shoes using the lens and buy them from the Gucci store on Snapchat by clicking a ‘Shop Now’ button.
 This isn't the first AR experience from Snapchat, but it is the first time that users can buy products using a Snapchat lens.
 The lens is available for other brands on Snapchat to create virtual try-and-buy experiences in a range of countries.

 www.gucci.com